Gain research experience in a lab or research group at a university other than your own

 Grammar & Cognition (contact Helen de Hoop)

-Speech and Production Comprehension (contact Esther Janse)
+Speech Production and Comprehension (contact Esther Janse)

 Language and Speech, Learning and Therapy (contact Catia Cucchiarini)